 Before diving into why 9⁰ = 1, it's crucial to understand what exponents represent.
 An exponent, also known as a power, indicates how many times a base number is multiplied by itself.
 For example:

 The exponent tells us how many times to use the base number as a factor in the multiplication.
 This concept is straightforward when dealing with positive integer exponents.
-However, when we encounter an exponent of 0, the intuitive understanding of repeated multiplication breaks down.
+On the flip side, when we encounter an exponent of 0, the intuitive understanding of repeated multiplication breaks down.

 The Zero Exponent Rule